rgaiacs/numfocus-2017-grant/body.md

 The Instructor Training will be followed by a three-days lesson development sprint.
-The sprint will provide a opportunity for the newly trained instructors to familiarise themselves with SC&DC operations regarding training material development.
+The sprint will provide an opportunity for the newly trained instructors to familiarise themselves with SC&DC operations regarding training material development.
 It will bring them closer to the community around SC&DC.